code-afoley/Practice_Repo_MMED-1054_Midterm-/README.md

 # Practice_Repo_MMED-1054_Midterm
  This is our practice repo for the midterm.

-#From A to Z Team#
+TODO: Write a project description

-Installation
+## Installation

-Annie created the repo and created folder structure.
+TODO: Annie created the repo and folder structure.
 Zeran cloned the repo.
-Both team members merged their branches containing their arguement to the main branch.
-We purposefully created a merge conflict and resolved it.
+We added our arguments to our branches and merged to the main branch.
+We purposefully created a merge conflict and resolved it as well.

-Usage
+## Usage

-To practice dealing with merch conflicts
+TODO: For school purposes

-Contributing
+## Contributing

-1. Created the repo
-2. Created branches (dev and des)
-3. Added content
-4. Created a merge conflict
-5. Resolved the merge conflict
-6. Completed the assignment
+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

-History
+## History

-This is our midterm assignment.
+TODO: This is our midterm.

-Credits
+## Credits

-Created by Foley.
-A, and Lu.
-Z.
+TODO: Annie Foley and Zeran Lu

-License
+## License

-MIT License
+TODO: MIT License